breatheco-de/exercise-postcard/.learn/exercises/10-center-postcard/README.md

 There are three ways to select (or specify) the elements you want to apply styles to:

-   1. `#id` selector: Uses a pound `#` symbol at the beggining of the selector.
+   1. `#id` selector: Uses a pound `#` symbol at the beginning of the selector.
-   2. `.class` selector: Uses a dot `.`  symbol at the beggining of the selector.
+   2. `.class` selector: Uses a dot `.`  symbol at the beginning of the selector.
-   3. `tag` selector: No symbol at the beggining of the selector.
+   3. `tag` selector: No symbol at the beginning of the selector.

-Now that you have an idea of ​​how it works, let's continue with the exercise...
+Now that you have an idea of how it works, let's continue with the exercise...
 Do you agree? 😎

 Inside the `<body>` tag we have a `<div>` with the `class` "postcard" that is going to be our white box.